LucaPrevi0o/JVC/README.md

 # JVC - Java VHDL Compiler
-## Latest version: Alpha v1.2 (pre-release)
+## Download version: Alpha v1.2.1 (pre-release)

 ### Project details
 JVC (Java VHDL Compiler) is a free, open-source, cross-platform development tool for VHDL language.<br>
 This allows you to parse `.vhd` files and extract a full simulation of the project.<br>

+>[!NOTE]
+> This version is currently work in progress.
 Future developments will aim to implement `entity` instantiation, `process` simulation and multiple file integration for larger projects, in order to allow complex design and advanced simulation to be compiled and run simply, efficiently and in every development environment.
+Read the [User Guide](./USER-GUIDE.md) for more informations about the state of development.

 <hr>